 It must be noted that the Department of Conservation does not have authority to approve or disapprove geotechnical reports; rather the data are utilized for future updates as well as to monitor the effectiveness of the SHMA.
 In addition, cities and counties are to incorporate the Seismic Hazard Zone Maps into their Safety Elements.
 Both the Act and the Natural Hazard Disclosure Statement also require sellers of real property to disclose to buyers if property is in a seismic hazard Zone of Required Investigation.

-Visit the Seismic Hazard Zonation Program
+Visit the California Seismic Hazards Program website, visit the

 CGS Information Warehouse to view and download Seismic Hazard Zone Maps and Evaluation Reports, or download Special Publications